CraftomeCJ/MovieApp/README.md

 2. **Unit Tests**: Add more test coverage for hooks and components.
 3. **UI Enhancements**: Improve UI/UX with animations and better layouts.
 4. **Error Handling**: Add retry mechanisms for failed API calls.
+5. **Modular API Services**: Extend `api-utils.ts` to support POST, PUT, DELETE methods.

 ---

+This updated `README.md` reflects the improvements I’ve made to abstract and centralize API calls, making my codebase more modular, reusable, and maintainable.